 In the Setup section, you'll find your Paging Options - this is where you'd set up how you want your campaign to scroll when your visitors click through the different pages in your campaign in the Navbar Widget.
 Your options are to Scroll to the top of the campaign, Scroll to the top of the Paging Widget, and to not scroll at all (Do not scroll).

-If you'd like to limit visibility of the widget to a specific date and time, make the widget a popup, only show the widget in your Builder, or limit in which country/countries the widget can be seen; you'd do so in the Visibility section.
+If you'd like to limit visibility of the widget to a specific date and time, only show the widget in your Builder, or limit in which country/countries the widget can be seen; you'd do so in the Visibility section.
 More information about these settings can be found in the Widget Visibility help doc.

 In this section, you can add a CSS Class that will be associated with the Paging Widget - that way you can target it with custom CSS code.
 Rules and naming conventions are provided so that you don't use a class that won't work.
 Simply add your CSS class(es) to the Extra CSS Classes field.